 A stone roughly carved into the shape of a bear’s head was discovered near the site where O’Conchar Forbhasach II is reputed to have killed a great bear.
 This is now embedded above the main fireplace at Castle Forbes.

-According to legend, around 775 A.D., the Dalriadic warrior O’Conchar Forbhasach II killed a bear at the Nine Maidens’ Well at Logie, in the parish of Auchindore, near Castle Forbes.
+One legend relates that in around 775 A.D., the Dalriadic warrior O’Conchar Forbhasach killed a bear at the Nine Maidens’ Well at Logie, in the parish of Auchindore, near Castle Forbes.
 For this valiant achievement, he won the “duthchas” (the Gaelic word for domain by right) for a substantial estate in Aberdeenshire.
 His descendants later intermarried with the Pictish people.
-A stone roughly carved into the shape of a bear’s head was discovered near the site and is now embedded above the main fireplace at the current Castle Forbes (formerly Putachie.)
-This is the reason for the three muzzled bear heads on the coat of arms for Lord Forbes.
+Note that the anglisized form of O’Conchar or Oconochar is “Alexander.”

 James Ochoncar Forbes, 17th Lord Forbes (1765–1843), was the eldest son of James Forbes, 16th Baron Forbes, by Catherine, only daughter of Sir Robert Innes, baronet, of Orton.
 He began his military career in 1781 in the Coldstream Guards and rose to General in 1819.
 His daughter Charlotte Elizabeth married Sir John Forbes, 7th Baronet (1785–1846), and was the mother of William Forbes-Sempill, 17th Lord Sempill and James Ochoncar Forbes, of Corse Castle.